Who We Are

 What advice would you have for other individuals attempting to increase interest in science in their communities and nurture students through the research process?

 I think the best way to get your students involved in learning is to go directly to the source: ask your students what they want.
 Sometimes educators get so caught in the maelstrom of standards, unrelenting paperwork, lesson plans, mundane tasks, and bureaucratic hoops that we forget to (or don’t have time to) include our students’ interests and opinions in our plans.
 We must include our students if we expect them to become stakeholders in their education.

 I introduced my proposed project to my students last year, and they were intrigued by the service learning approach.
 I asked their opinion about what types of field trips they thought would be the most valuable and what types of service projects they knew already existed in the surrounding communities.
-Even though I wasn’t able to start the program at that point in time, some of their ideas were included in my application for the SSP Fellowship.
+Even though I wasn’t able to start the program at that point in time, some of their ideas were included in my application for the Society Fellowship.

 Why do you think it’s important for students to participate in scientific research?

 I think that students need more practice with research in order to become independent learners.
 I’ve realized over the years that the more I learn, the more I realize how much I don’t know.
 There is so much we do not know in this world, but if we can learn how to find out, we can accomplish a great deal.